vegaprotocol/specs/0000-core-api.md

 ### Order

-- List orders on the book, for all markets.
+- List orders on the book, for all markets, for a party.
 - List orders on the book, for a particular market.
 - Retrieve an order, if its on the book, for a particular order identifier.
 - Current order book depth, for a particular market.